JavaIsNotHard/Notes/devops/docker/iximiuz labs.md

 tools for spawing containers according to the OCI specification it requires a bundle which should include a root file system and a configuration file i.e the OCI runtime sepcification

+containers are just a box that lets us run different processes in isolation from various features

+## Container shim
+sits as the parent of the container's process to facilitate a few things keeps the STDIO and other fds open for the container incase containerd and/or docker both die allows the runtimes, i.e. runc to exit after it starts the container.

+the shim process becomes the parent process (PID 1 in the host namespace) of the container's main process after containerd exists after creating the container shim takes control over the container's stdio streams

 # OCI specification
 containers cannot be processes but rather they are isolated and restricted box for running one or more processes inside it